List of Democratic National Conventions: List of Democratic National Conventions

 ^{11}[1972] Eagleton withdrew his candidacy after the convention and was replaced by Sargent Shriver of Maryland.

-^{12}[2016] Debbie Wasserman Schultz of Florida was intended to be the Temporary Chair, but was substituted for Stephanie Rawlings-Blake by the Democratic National Committee in the wake of the Wasserman/DNC email leak scandal.
-Wasserman resigned as Chairman of the Democratic National Committee effective after the close of the convention.
+^{12}[2016] Debbie Wasserman Schultz of Florida was intended to be the Temporary Chair, but the Democratic National Committee replaced her with Stephanie Rawlings-Blake in the wake of the Wasserman Schultz/DNC e-mail leak scandal.
+Wasserman Schultz resigned as Chairman of the Democratic National Committee effective after the close of the convention.

 ^{13}[2020] Originally scheduled for July 13–16, and originally planned for the Fiserv Forum, but postponed and moved due to the COVID-19 pandemic.

 ^{14}[2020] Centered in Milwaukee, but many speeches and roll call responses were given remotely due to the COVID-19 pandemic.